Lorenzo45/AutoMute/README.md

 # Version History
 ###1.0 (September 2015)
-Initial release, core funcitonality included wifi monitoring and volume muting/unmuting based on user preferences, and a setup screen that shows the wifi networks that have been connected to by the user in reverse chronological order.
+Initial release, core functionality included wifi monitoring and volume muting/unmuting based on user preferences, and a setup screen that shows the wifi networks that have been connected to by the user in reverse chronological order.

 ###1.1 (December 2015)
 First update with the following changes: